ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  `M.ROBUST_DOWNLOAD`
       -  Synchronize a partially written image status between the update client and implementation when the device restarts.
       -  `T.DISRUPT_DOWNLOAD`

+   *  -  `M.ROBUST_INSTALL`
+      -  Updates to the firmware store must be resilient to a power failure or reset interrupting the installation process.
+      -  `T.DISRUPT_INSTALL`

    *  -  `M.SEQUENCE`
       -  Deny an attempt to install an update with a sequence number that is lower than the currently installed firmware.